 The Charter of Patient Rights and Responsibilities

-This information is also available as a PDF document and factsheet, which has been translated into different languages and formats - including audio, BSL, large print and easy-to-read.
+This information is also available as a PDF document, which has been translated into different languages (Arabic, Chinese, Polish, Romanian, Urdu) and formats (BSL).